MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 ## Private endpoints for Media Services account resources

-Private endpoints for key delivery, streaming endpoints, and live events are created on the Media Services account instead of being created individually.
+Private endpoints for key delivery, streaming endpoints, and live events are created on the Media Services account.
+You generally create one private endpoint for each type of Media Services endpoint.
+For example, you can create a private endpoint for several streaming endpoints.
+The same is true for Media Services storage accounts.

-Resources can be connected to multiple virtual networks at the same time.
-A private IP address is created for each streaming endpoint or live event in the Media Services account when a Media Services private endpoint resource is created.
+In this way, resources can be connected to multiple virtual networks at the same time.
 For example, if you've started two streaming endpoints, a single private endpoint should be created to connect both streaming endpoints to the virtual network.

 See [Private endpoint connections overview](security-private-link-connect-private-endpoint-concept.md) for a discussion of network access flags, DNS NAME changes, and IP level allowlists.